digital-asset/daml/ledger/sandbox-classic/README.md

 Sandbox uses models compiled in to the DAR format.

-Note that the new Ledger API only supports DAML 1.0 or above codebases compiled to DAML-LF v1.
-Again, using the DAML packaging as suggested above will ensure that you are generating dar files that the Sandbox can consume.
+Note that the new Ledger API only supports Daml 1.0 or above codebases compiled to Daml-LF v1.
+Again, using the Daml packaging as suggested above will ensure that you are generating dar files that the Sandbox can consume.

 # Ledger API

 The new Ledger API uses gRPC.
-If you just want to create / exercise contracts, I suggest you start by looking at [`command_service.proto`](/ledger-api/grpc-definitions/com/daml/ledger/api/v1/command_service.proto), which exposes a synchronous API to the DAML ledger.
+If you just want to create / exercise contracts, I suggest you start by looking at [`command_service.proto`](/ledger-api/grpc-definitions/com/daml/ledger/api/v1/command_service.proto), which exposes a synchronous API to the Daml ledger.

 # Logging